All Episodes

 Is the bottom line really all that important?

-Anyway, joining us now is uh Dr. Wei Feng Zong.
+Anyway, joining us now is Dr. Weifeng Zong.

-He's a senior research fellow uh at George Mason University, and he's gonna help us unpack what's really happening behind the communist curtain in China.
+He's a senior research fellow at George Mason University, and he's going to help us unpack what's really happening behind the communist curtain in China.

-Now we are getting limited information, although they're trying to to censor it as much as possible, but they're not capable of doing all of it, are they?
+Now, we are getting limited information, although they're trying to censor it as much as possible, but they're not capable of doing all of it, are they?

 Thanks for having me, Sean.

-I I think, yeah, this is a very interesting phenomenon that we are seeing in the uh recent base, uh, because despite the strong control on the internet, we are actually getting some, I mean, some information coming out, uh, especially protesters now they are sharing uh footage of their protesting on Twitter, which is uh software that's been in China.
+I think, yeah, this is a very interesting phenomenon we are seeing in the recent days because despite the strong control on the internet, we are actually getting some, I mean, some information coming out, especially protesters.

 So I think there's some limited amount of information.

-Uh the big picture, however, is that uh uh the Communist Party under Xi Jinping has increasingly uh put all the uh state media under very tight control.
+The big picture, however, is that the Communist Party under Xi Jinping has increasingly put all the state media under very tight control.

-There are some media outlets that used to be a little bit more open minded, a little bit more uh liberal in terms of what they say, uh liberal minded content, but now they're increasingly towing the party line, unfortunately.
+There are some media outlets that used to be a little bit more open-minded, a little bit more liberal in terms of what they say, liberal-minded content, but now they're increasingly towing the party line, unfortunately.

 Is the same thing happening as it relates to Hong Kong?